-APPENDIX C SAMPLE PROTOCO L MESSAGE EXCHANGES FOR BASIC DCS ON-NET TO ON-NET CALL FOR STANDALONE MTA
+APPENDIX A SAMPLE PROTOCOL MESSAGE EXCHANGES FOR BASIC DCS ON-NET TO ON-NET CALL FOR STANDALONE MTA

 This is an informational, informal description of the relationship between the Distributed Call Signaling protocol and the Dynamic QoS methods that may be invoked at different points in the call flow.
 This description is not meant to be complete.
-While we attempt to be accurate here in this example, the DCS call signaling specification overrides this description for the specification of the call signaling flows.
+The DCS call signaling specification overrides this description for the specification of the call signaling flows.

 When an INVITE message is issued from the originating MTA and arrives at the GC, the GC issues a GATE-ALLOC request to the CMTS closest to the originating MTA.
 This is a request for the allocation of a 32-bit GateID that is unique within that CMTS.
 This GateID is communicated to the remote CMTS in the INVITE message that is forwarded by the GC.
-In addition, the originating CMTS communicates the number of active connections (gates) that are used by MTA_o to allow the GC or DP to report the current activity level for the subscriber.
+In addition, the originating CMTS communicates the number of active connections (gates) that are used by MTA0 to allow the GC or DP to report the current activity level for the subscriber.

-The terminating GC_T knows all the possible codecs that may be used for the call, as proposed by MTA_O, and can calculate an "Authorized Envelope" based on this and issue a GATE-SET command to CMTS_T.
-Alternately, GC_T can issue only a GATE-ALLOC command at this time, wait for the results of codec negotiation procedures done by MTA_T, calculate a more accurate "Authorization Envelope" after receiving the 2000K from MTA_T, and then issue the GATE-SET command.
+The terminating GC_T knows all the possible codecs that may be used for the call, as proposed by MTA_O , and can calculate an "Authorized Envelope" based on this and issue a GATE-SET command to $CMTS_T$.
+Alternately, GC_T can issue only a GATE-ALLOC command at this time, wait for the results of codec negotiation procedures done by MTA_T , calculate a more accurate "Authorization Envelope" after receiving the 2000K from MTA_T , and then issue the GATE-SET command.
 The latter is shown in the following call flow diagram.
-In either case, the Gate-ID is allocated and given to MTA_T in the INVITE message, and MTA_T waits for the ACK signaling message to determine the final negotiated codec values.
+In either case, the GateID is allocated and given to MTA_T in the INVITE message, and MTA_T waits for the ACK signaling message to determine the final negotiated codec values.

-Included in the 200OK message from GC_T to GC_O is the Gate-ID at the terminating end.
-This is provided to $CMTS_O$ in the corresponding GATE-SET exchange along with the "Authorized Envelope" of Flowspec parameters.
+Included in the 2000K message from GC_T to GC_O is the GateID at the terminating end.
+This is provided to $CMTS_O$ in the corresponding GATE-SET exchange along with the "Authorized Envelope" of FlowSpec parameters.

-After the 200 OK is return to MTA_O , it knows the address of the destination MTA_T and the parameters associated with the call (codecs used), and translates these to Flowspec parameters for both directions.
-The originating MTA_O sends out an ACK for the 200 OK and now performs a resource reservation.
+After the 200 OK is return to MTA_0 , it knows the address of the destination MTA_T and the parameters associated with the call (codecs used), and translates these to FlowSpec parameters for both directions.
+The originating MTA_0 sends out an ACK for the 200 OK and now performs a resource reservation.
 When the ACK arrives at the terminating MTA_T , it has all the information necessary, and performs a resource reservation.

-Reservation involves issuing a RSVP-PATH message with Flowspec parameters for both directions.
-The CMTS performs admission control, after checking the parameters against both the Authorized Envelope as well as resource availability, and acknowledges successful reservation with a RSVP-RESV message.
+Reservation involves issuing an RSVP PATH message with FlowSpec parameters for both directions.
+The CMTS performs admission control, after checking the parameters against both the Authorized Envelope as well as resource availability, and acknowledges successful reservation with a RSVP RESV message.
 In between, the DOCSIS 1.1 Dynamic Service Addition for the layer 2 resources is performed by the CMTS.
-We call the Envelope of parameters in the RSVP-PATH and RSVP-RESV messages as the "Admitted Envelope".
+The Envelope of parameters in the RSVP PATH and RSVP RESV messages is labeled the "Admitted Envelope".
 The resources required for the call are now ready to be activated.
 However, they await one more phase of the call signaling protocol, and the users on both ends of the call picking up the "phone" to communicate.